 - Finally French American Academy students are conscious of their impact on the environment and are active participants towards global change.

-Which skills will French American Academy acquire?
+Which skills will French American Academy Students Acquire?

 First, French American Academy students show teamwork and listening skills by: